Cherry blossoms, spring festivals, and the promise of summer make April a beautiful time to be in Japan.

 Osaka Mint Bureau Cherry Blossom Viewing

-Only open to the public for a few days each year, both the Osaka and Hiroshima Mint buildings have an amazing variety of trees which are illuminated in the evening.
+Only open to the public for a few days each year, the Osaka Mint buildings have an amazing variety of trees, which are illuminated in the evening.
 They have a lot of yaezakura (late-blooming flowers with more petals), so it’s great if you are a tad late for the regular blooming period.

 Kawanishi Genji Festival

-Celebrating the historical text Tale of Genji, this festival features a parade of traditional dress from the Heian period which is considered to be the height of Japanese culture.
-One person appears as Genji and rides a white horse, forming the highlight of the procession.
+Celebrating the historical text Tale of Genji, this festival features a parade of traditional dress from the Heian period, which was considered to be the height of Japanese culture.
+One person appears as Genji and rides a white horse; this is the highlight of the procession.

 Kemari Festival

 Celebrating a traditional ball game, this festival sees local priests enter the shrine and perform a beautiful procession and rituals.
-The game was played by the royal family and is similar to football in that it has a leather ball which must be kept in the air using player’s feet, but it originated in China.
-Visitors can explore the shrine gardens and play kemari themselves at the event!
+The game was played by the Japanese royal family, and is similar to football in that it has a leather ball which must be kept in the air using the players’ feet, but it originated in China.
+Visitors can explore the shrine gardens and play kemari themselves at the event.

 Kanto events